Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Problem set-up and methodology

-During the training process, we employed the Adam optimizer with its default configurations to minimize the $L_2$ norm (equation~\eqref{eq:L2}), which was also monitored on the validation set.
-Each network was trained over 200 epochs, by which point all networks had already stabilized.
+During the training process, we employed the Adam optimizer with its default configurations to minimize the $L_2$ norm (equation~\ref{eq:L2}), which was also monitored on the validation set.
+Each network was trained over 500 epochs, by which point all networks had already stabilized.
 We monitored the validation metrics, and the batch size was set to 32.
 To ensure consistency, three different models were trained for each variation of the latent space dimension $d$.
-Each model was trained using different snapshots from the same extensive simulation, with both the training and test datasets maintained at the same size.
-Additionally, we varied the learning rates and initialization seeds for each model.
-The results shown in the next section reflect the averaged values from three variations.
+Each model was trained using different snapshots from the same extensive simulation, with both the training and test datasets maintained at the same size. \REFA{Specifically, for each model, we performed three independent runs: (1) using a random 80-20 train-test split, (2) reinitializing the network with different learning rates and initialization seeds but keeping the same data split, and (3) using the same initialization but applying a different random 80-20 train-test split.
+In this last case, we also introduced new random shifts to the data.} The results shown in the next section reflect the averaged values from these three variations.